lupasearch/lupasearch-client/docs/components/search-box.md

 - `elements` - a list of elements to display in each product panel.
 For a full list of elements and configurations, see "Document panel fields" section.

 - `isInStock` - an optional function that should check if document is in stock.
 Used to enable/disable add to cart element if used in elements.

+- `customDocumentHtmlAttributes` - provide your own custom attributes that will be added to each document html element.
+Receives document object as a parameter.

 ## Document panel fields